MdMirzaShihab/AarothFreshBackend/FRONTEND_DASHBOARD_IMPLEMENTATION_PROMPT.md

 ## 🏗️ Enhanced Backend Context

+### 📚 Essential Reference Files
+**IMPORTANT**: The previous `api-integration-guide.md` (4,400+ lines) has been optimized and split into focused, digestible files for better Claude Code consumption:

+1. **@api-integration-essentials.md** (~1,500 lines)
+   - Core authentication patterns and JWT management
+   - Essential RTK Query configuration
+   - Critical API migration from legacy to unified approval system
+   - Basic error handling and security patterns
+   - **USE THIS** as your primary integration reference

+2. **@ui-patterns-reference.md** (~800 lines)
+   - Complete UI component patterns following Organic Futurism design
+   - Button, form, navigation, and layout patterns
+   - Loading states, empty states, and status indicators
+   - Accessibility and responsive design patterns
+   - **USE THIS** for all component styling and patterns

+3. **@advanced-patterns.md** (~1,200 lines)
+   - Complex state management with Redux Toolkit
+   - Performance optimization techniques
+   - Real-time WebSocket integration
+   - Advanced caching and security patterns
+   - **USE THIS** for complex features and optimizations

+4. **@api-endpoints.md** (~1,900 lines)
+   - Complete API reference with request/response examples
+   - All admin endpoints with parameters and data structures
+   - **USE THIS** as your API reference guide

+**Total optimized context**: ~5,400 lines across 4 focused files (vs. previous single 4,400+ line file) **Claude Code consumption**: Each file is under 2,000 lines for optimal processing

 ### Admin API Endpoints Overview
 - **Base URL**: `http://localhost:5000/api/v1/admin`
 - **Authentication**: JWT Bearer tokens (admin role required)